February 16, 2026

 1. Is It Hard To Be A Medical Scribe?

-“Working in a busy clinic or health care setting can be demanding, both in time and energy, but if you stay persistent, humble, reliable, and show kindness to everyone, you will succeed in becoming an invaluable member of the medical team.”
+“Working in a busy clinic or health care setting can be demanding, both in time and energy, but if you stay persistent, humble, and reliable and show kindness to everyone, you will succeed in becoming an invaluable member of the medical team.”

 2. Is Being A Medical Scribe Worth It?